kimroen/ember-cli-coffeescript/README.md

-# CoffeeScript support for your ember app
+# CoffeeScript support for ember-cli
 Adds precompilation of CoffeeScript files and all the basic generation types to the `ember generate` command.